 Did the facility inform all residents, their representatives, and families by 5 PM the next calendar day following the occurrence of a single confirmed COVID-19 infection or of three or more residents or staff with new onset of respiratory symptoms that occurred within 72 hours of each other?
-Did the information include mitigating actions taken by the facility to prevent or reduce the risk of transmission, including if normal operations in the nursing home will be altered (e.g., restrictions to visitations or group activities)? ☐ Did the information include personally identifiable information? ☐ Is the facility providing cumulative updates to residents, their representatives, and families at least weekly or by 5 PM the next calendar day following the subsequent occurrence of either: each time a confirmed COVID-19 infection is identified, or whenever three or more residents or staff with new onset of respiratory symptoms occurs within 72 hours of each other? ☐ Interview a resident and a resident representative or family member to determine whether they are receiving timely notifications.
-7. Did the facility inform residents, their representatives, and families of suspected or confirmed COVID-19 cases in the facility along with mitigating actions in a timely manner?
-Yes No F885 8.
-Reporting to the Centers for Disease Control and Prevention (CDC) - Performed Offsite by CMS.
+Did the information include mitigating actions taken by the facility to prevent or reduce the risk of transmission, including if normal operations in the nursing home will be altered (e.g., restrictions to visitations or group activities)?
+Did the information include personally identifiable information?
+Is the facility providing cumulative updates to residents, their representatives, and families at least weekly or by 5 PM the next calendar day following the subsequent occurrence of either: each time a confirmed COVID-19 infection is identified, or whenever three or more residents or staff with new onset of respiratory symptoms occurs within 72 hours of each other?
+Interview a resident and a resident representative or family member to determine whether they are receiving timely notifications.
+7. Did the facility inform residents, their representatives, and families of suspected or confirmed COVID-19 cases in the facility along with mitigating actions in a timely manner? \(\subseteq \text{Yes} \) \(\subseteq \text{No F885} \) with mitigating actions in a timely manner?
+8. Reporting to the Centers for Disease Control and Prevention (CDC) - Performed Offsite by CMS.
 For consideration by CMS Federal Surveyors only.
 Review CDC data files provided to CMS to determine if the facility is reporting at least once a week.
 Review data files to determine if all data elements required in the National Healthcare Safety Network (NHSM) COVID-19 Module are completed.
 8. Did the facility report at least once a week to CDC on all of the data elements required in the NHSN COVID-19 Module?
-Yes No F884 9.
+Yes No F884 0.
+Emanganary Duananadnaga.
+Staffing in Emanganaiag 9.
 Emergency Preparedness - Staffing in Emergencies Policy development : Does the facility have a policy and procedure for ensuring staffing to meet the needs of the residents when needed during an emergency, such as COVID-19 outbreak?
-Policy implementation: In an emergency, did the facility implement its planned strategy for ensuring staffing to meet the needs of the residents?
+Policy implementation : In an emergency, did the facility implement its planned strategy for ensuring staffing to meet the needs of the residents?
 (N/A if an emergency staff was not needed).
+(14/11 in emergency stair was not needed).